 Hailey Heinz has studied and written about policies affecting education and child well-being in New Mexico since 2009.
 In addition to her work as a journalist for Searchlight, Hailey is also a researcher at the University of New Mexico Center for Education Policy Research, where she studies policies and programs related to early childhood education.
 Hailey covered public education for the Albuquerque Journal from 2009 to 2013, during which time she became deeply interested in the policy issues surrounding education.
 Hailey holds a master’s degree in political science from UNM, as well as a bachelor’s degree in journalism from Northeastern University.
 Hailey is raising two young children in Albuquerque and is interested in efforts to identify evidence-based policies that elevate the well-being of New Mexico’s children and families.

-John R. Roby is database editor for Searchlight New Mexico.
+John R. Roby is data editor for Searchlight New Mexico.
 Previously an award-winning investigative reporter with the USA Today Network in Upstate New York, he has also worked for the Baltimore Sun and CNN.com.
 During a detour out of journalism, Roby earned a doctoral degree in anthropology and taught at four universities, including New Mexico State.
 He and his wife have two children.
+Contact him at firstname.lastname@example.org.

 Don J. Usner was born in Embudo, N.M., and has written and provided photos for several books, including The Natural History of Big Sur; Sabino’s Map: Life in Chimayó’s Old Plaza; Benigna’s Chimayó: Cuentos from the Old Plaza; Valles Caldera: A Vision for New Mexico’s National Preserve (winner of a Southwest Book Award); and Chasing Dichos through Chimayó (finalist for a 2015 New Mexico - Arizona Book Award).
 Don contributed a chapter and photographs to The Plazas of New Mexico (also a winner of Southwest Book Award), and writes for periodicals as well.
 His photographs were featured in the photography journal Lenswork and in an online blog of the New Yorker).